Introduction

 firewall-cmd --get-active-zones

-The output will show your firewalld zone.
-In the example below, it is public.
+The output shows your firewalld zone.
+In this example, it is public.

-2. Add the openvpn service to the list of services firewalld allows within the active zone.
-The active zone in our example is public.
-If your active zone is trusted, modify the command accordingly.
+2. Add the OpenVPN service to the list of services firewalld allows within the active zone.

-3. Next, make the settings above permanent by running the command:
+3. Make the settings above permanent by running the command:

 7. Verify the masquerade was added by running: